Things to Do on the Big Island of Hawaii

 You can use it too!
 Just click the map below.

 But wait, there’s more!
-The companion for the above map is this Google Sheet (our brother-in-law Bryce’s idea), which you can copy and modify to according to your needs.
+The companion for the above map is this Google Sheet (our brother-in-law Bryce’s idea), which you can copy and modify according to your needs.
+(You can also download it to Excel, if you prefer.)

 The sheet is organized geographically by our four sections.
 It includes places to eat, hiking, beaches, and things to do in each area.
 I also added relevant links and quick notes I found in my research.